Congratulations! You are on your way to becoming a college student at Anoka Technical College.

 Just Take a Class or a Few Classes

-To register for non-credit courses, visit Workforce or Professional Training.
+For non-credit courses, visit Workforce or Professional Training.

 Veteran Student Admission

-Apply for Veterans Education Benefits
+- Apply for Veterans Education Benefits through the VA website